fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 npm test -- --project chromium
 ```

-Now let's correct the outdated year in the frontend code that caused the error.

-Before we continue, let's add a _describe_ block to the tests:
+Now let's fix the test with the correct year and let's add a _describe_ block to the tests:

 ```js
 const { test, describe, expect } = require('@playwright/test')